Quality Drainage Scoria used in construction

 What is Mulch

 Mulch is an essential component for maintaining a healthy garden.
 The information below will help you to understand the importance of using mulch and which mulch to use for your garden.
+It is a layer of organic or inorganic materials placed on top of the soil to help.
+Below is a list of benefits of why use mulch.

 1: retain moisture,